Read The Short Story

 Getting diagnosed with any condition isn't easy for anyone.
 Physicians are trained in a way to collect evidence to appropriately diagnose a patient.
 Many times what occurs is we doubt our physicians or believe them explicitly.
 However, we never turn to our lab work to find the answers, which is presented right in front of us for us to read.

-No one person really wants to admit that they have a condition if they cannot see a physical impact of it.
+No one person really wants to admit that they have a condition if they cannot see the physical impact of it.
 Getting diagnosed with autoimmune thyroid disease is merely the beginning.
 This silent-but-deadly disease slowly impacts your life over time, taking a toll on your physical state and your psychological status.
 Eventually, leading to a life of dismay.

-I was 1st diagnosed in 2003, which is way too young for the information at this level to sink in.
+I was first diagnosed in 2003, which is way too young for the amount of information to sink in, that doctors give you.
 Five years later, I was diagnosed again, both times with Graves' disease.
-The 3rd time I was diagnosed with Hashimoto's thyroiditis.
+The third time I was diagnosed with Hashimoto's thyroiditis.
 I was diagnosed three times before I finally realized the severity of my condition.
 I am sure this happens to many other people as well.

 In researching my condition, I was able to find too much information everywhere.
 It was always the same inform nation and never gave me the information I needed.
 It was also inconsistent and spread throughout the web.
 Many of my findings were contradictory, which causes confusion for people trying to find real answers.

-After doing my own lab tests, I found out that I had all three thyroid antibodies spread between both Graves' and Hashimoto's.
-So, did I have 2 diseases or 1?
-Although the reports and results I had could prove this, I felt like the physicians just cared about giving me more medication and not really were focused on reversing my condition.
+After doing my own lab tests, I found out that I had all three thyroid antibodies.
+Yes!
+I had both Graves' Disease and Hashimoto's Thyroiditis antibodies.
+So, did I have two diseases or one?
+I was quite confused.
+Although the reports and results I had in my possession could prove this, I felt like the physicians just cared about giving me more medication and not really were focused on reversing my condition.
 So, I called every past physician I had and requested a copy of my record.
 I even visited the hospital and retrieved as much information as I could from as far back as I could get it.

 It wasn't until 3-4 years later that the Graves' disease began to finally subside but then my body crossed to the other side of the spectrum.
-I technically already had Hashimoto's antibodies prior to my 3rd diagnosis and was already autoimmune prior to these treatments.
-So, I concluded that I had 1 condition, but scientists couldn't figure it out so they gave it 2 different names.
+I technically already had Hashimoto's antibodies prior to my third diagnosis and was already autoimmune prior to these treatments.
+So, I concluded that I had one condition, but scientists couldn't figure it out so they gave it two different names.

 I had tried many techniques to achieve wellness and optimal health, and research has taught me many things.
-So, after struggling with weight, emotions, keratosis pillars, addiction, and an imbalance of energy, I finally was able to treat myself.
+So, after struggling with weight, my emotions, keratosis pillars, addiction, and a constant imbalance of energy, I finally was able to learn how to treat myself.

 That's why I turned to lifestyle and nutrition.
-Once we figure out our own bodies as a whole, then we can heal ourselves.
+Once we figure out how our own bodies function as a whole, then we can begin to heal ourselves.